Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Complexity Analysis

-In this section, we assume equal processing times of all tasks of a chain, and that the resources are organized along a given topology.
-We first consider the special case of scattering along a line.
+In this section, we assume equal processing times of all tasks of a chain and that the support graph is acyclic and contains a bottleneck resource $b$.
+We first consider the special case of a line support graph and then extend it to other graph structures.